gruevyhat/ik/swik.md

 * Eye of the Storm: The character's command over elements is such that he can now protect those around him from the fury of the storm.
 While operating a stormcaller and lightning rod, this character and friendly characters in his command range gain Immunity: Electicity
 * Fabricator: Reroll failed Mechanikal Engineering rolls to repair or dismantle steam-powered armor.
 Each roll can be rerolled only once as a result of Fabricator.
 Additionally, her armor regains an additional point when she repairs damage.
 * Fall Back: At the end of this character's turn, if he destroyed one or more enemies with ranged attacks that turn he can make a full advance.
-* Fall's Shielding Wind: Once per round, when a friendly char takes damage from a ranged or magic attack while in CMD, this char can spend 1 FP to reduce the damage by half, rounded up.
+* Fall's Shielding Wind: Once per round, when a friendly char takes damage from a ranged or magic attack while in command radius, this char can spend 1 FP to reduce the damage by half, rounded up.
 The FP is spent after the damage roll has been made.
 * Fast Cook: You can create alchemical items in half the normal time.
 * Fast Draw: +2 Initiative.
 Gain Additional Quick Action on first round of combat each encounter, used only to draw weapon.
 * Fast Rearm: You gain one extra Quick Action each turn that can be used only to rearm a weapon of the type noted.